bjucps/cps110-thinkcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

    :alt: Interpret illustration

 A compiler reads the program and translates it completely before the program starts running.
-In this case, the high-level program is called the **source code**, and the translated program is called the **object code** or the **executable**.
-Once a program is compiled, you can execute it repeatedly without further translation.
+The high-level program is called the **source code**, and the translated program is called the **object code** or the **executable**.
+Once a program is compiled, you can execute the translated object code repeatedly without the need for further translation.

 .. image:: Figures/compile.png
    :alt: Compile illustration

-Many modern languages use both processes.
-They are first compiled into a lower level language, called **byte code**, and then interpreted by a program called a **virtual machine**.
-Python uses both processes, but because of the way programmers interact with it, it is usually considered an interpreted language.
+Many modern languages, including Python and Java, use a hybrid approach.
+Executing programs in these languages first involves translating the source code into a lower level language, called **byte code**.
+After the program has been converted to byte code, a program called a **virtual machine** interprets the byte code and executes the instructions.
+Python hides the process of translating the program to byte code from the programmer, so it is usually considered an interpreted language.

+Executing Python Programs
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Since Python is an interpreted language, you need a Python interpreter to execute programs written in Python.
+The Python interpreter is software that you download and install on your computer (more on that below).
+If you want to share your Python programs with others, they too must have a Python interpreter installed in order to run your programs.

+There are two ways to use the Python interpreter: you can use it interactively to experiment with fragments of Python code, or you can use it to execute a complete Python program.

-There are two ways to use the Python interpreter: *shell mode* and *program mode*.
-In shell mode, you type Python expressions into the **Python shell**, and the interpreter immediately shows the result.
+In the interactive approach, you type Python expressions into the Python *shell*, and the interpreter immediately shows the result.
 The example below shows the Python shell at work.

 ::